open-telemetry/oteps/text/profiles/0237-profiles-data-model.md

 ### Semantic Conventions

-This is a list of semantic conventions that are used in data model.
+We plan to leverage OTEL Semantic Conventions for various enums such as profile types or units.
+Here's a non-exhaustive list of semantic conventions that are used in data model.
+It is expected to be extended in the future.

 #### Profile Types